-- The Black Country FEMA's shortfall, whilst not yet finalised through local plans, is nonetheless likely to be significant and requires cross-boundary working with local authorities within and outside of the Black Country FEMA in order to be addressed. - Duty to Cooperate discussions with all other local authorities identified as having a strong or moderate economic relationship with the Black Country FEMA and other areas with which there is an evidenced functional relationship should continue to be progressed to identify further options to address the area's shortfall. - Future updates to the West Midlands Strategic Employment Sites Study may inform future Duty to Cooperate discussions over the need for, scale of, location and phasing of additional strategic employment sites to meet wider needs potentially including those arising in the Black Country.
+- The Black Country FEMA's shortfall, whilst not yet finalised through local plans, is nonetheless likely to be significant and requires cross-boundary working with local authorities within and outside of the Black Country FEMA in order to be addressed. - Duty to Cooperate discussions with all other local authorities identified as having a strong or moderate economic relationship with the Black Country FEMA and other areas with which there is an evidenced functional relationship should continue to be progressed to identify further options to address the area's shortfall. - The 2024 update to the West Midlands Strategic Employment Sites Study may inform future Duty to Cooperate discussions over the need for, scale of, location and phasing of additional strategic employment sites to meet the needs identified.
+Given the stage of plan making the authorities subject to this Statement are at, it is considered appropriate that the findings of the study will be considered through future Local Plan Reviews. - The Black Country FEMA authorities consider South Staffordshire District Council's proposed contribution to unmet employment needs (103.6ha minimum) to be proportionate given its land constraints and the economic links the area has with the Black Country. - West Midlands Interchange will provide 10ha towards Cannock District Council's supply in order to meet its needs.